 The beaches of Mexico are beautiful, and the beach of La Manzanilla is no exception.
 Tenacatita Bay protects the local beaches from the open ocean.
 The waves and the slope of the beach are gentle with several places to go for total privacy.
 The Bay of Tenacatita has some of the best fishing in Mexico, it also provides safe harbor for many sailboats and power yachts.
 To read more about La Manzanilla go to La Manzanilla.info For more information about Costa Alegre go to Costa Alegre.info.

 Most of the Costa Alegre (not all of it) is still Ejido land.
-All of Costa Alegre is in the restricted zone of Mexico.
-You must fully understand what that entails.
+There are titled properties in Boca de Iguanas and La Manzanilla.
+Separately all of Costa Alegre is in the restricted zone of Mexico and you should understand what that entails.
 For more information please read the information below.
-There are some titled properties in Boca de Iguanas and on the beach in La Manzanilla.

 People often come to the office of Costa Alegre Properties seeking information on what the situation is regarding purchasing land or real estate in La Manzanilla.
 In this article I will attempt to duplicate what I tell them.
 This is a rough outline and should not be taken as end truth.
 I assume no responsibility for anything, I am just trying to help others and understand better myself.